talent-plan/tinykv/courses/project2-RaftKV.md

 ### Implement the raw node interface

 `raft.RawNode` in `raft/rawnode.go` is the interface we interact with the upper application, `raft.RawNode` contains `raft.Raft` and provide some wrapper functions like `RawNode.Tick()`and `RawNode.Step()`.
 It also provides `RawNode.Propose()` to let the upper application propose new raft logs.

 Another important struct `Ready` is also defined here.
-When handling messages or advancing the logical clock, the `raft.Raft` may need to interact with the upper allipcation, like:
+When handling messages or advancing the logical clock, the `raft.Raft` may need to interact with the upper application, like:

 - send messages to other peer
 - save log entries to stable storage